vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The foremost of these hindrances is the punishment inflicted by _Bhagavān_ for disobedience of His orders continually from time immemorial.
 This chastisement causes association with _prakṛti_ or matter with its three qualities (sattva, rajas and tamas) and thereby contraction of knowledge.
 It brings about a connection between the soul on the one hand, and the body, the senses and the like which are specific modifications of matter (or _prakṛti_) on the other.
 Further it makes the _jīva_ subject to the sway of the body and the senses.
 To quote the words of the Alwar, “With the strong ropes of my sins, Thou hast bound me tightly with the body, covered the sores within the body (like flesh, fat and blood) with the skin and let me walk away from Thee."
 "With [^f127] the body given by Thee at the time of creation, I have been wandering about to the satisfaction of the body."
 This chastisement often consists in placing the _jīva_ in the body of animals which can have no knowledge of the _Śāstra_s and cannot act in accordance with them.
 Even in births like those of men, it confounds the mind with the views of infidels and heretics and, even in the case of those who escape this, causes, through the concealing agency of the peacock feather of primal matter (moola-_prakṛti_) and its modifications, the bodies and the senses, (1) ignorance

+[^f127]: Tiruvoymozhi: 3-2-1

 of the truth and (2) erroneous knowledge and so also (3) subjection to sense-pleasures.
 As Śrī_Rāmānuja_ says, "This [^f128] (association with matter) causes obscuration of a knowledge of the essential nature of _Bhagavān_ and also false knowledge.
 Besides it makes the _jīva_ think that this association is delightful."
 As a consequence of this, it induces the _jīva_ to disobey His orders and do forbidden things for the sake of petty pleasures.
 To quote again the words of the Alwar: "Is it [^f129] right on Thy part to  confound my soul and excite my five senses by showing me, who am a sinner, all sorts of petty pleasures?"
 One act of disobedience leads to further acts of sin.
 Well has it been said, "Sin "committed again and again destroys wisdom and the man without wisdom begins further acts of a sinful nature."
 In consequence the Lord makes the _jīva_ wander again and again through the cycle of life in the womb, birth, old age, death, and hell, as stated by Himself, "I throw them always into asuric births" By means of the scriptures of those who are actuated by rajas and tamas, which show the way to secure petty pleasures, the _jīva_ is made to fall at the feet of petty deities who are themselves souls ( kshetrajna) fettered with similar chains.
 “Those who are actuated by rajas" it has been declared, “worship Yakshas and Rākṣasas ; and those who are actuated by tamas worship the spirits of the dead and elemental spirits ( Bhūtagana)".
 The _jīva_ is deluded into considering himself as greatly benefited by the mean and gruesome enjoyments afforded by these deities in the same way as worms find pleasure in dirt and filth.

+[^f128]: Sri Rāmānuja: Periya Gadyam

+[^f129]: Tiruvoymozhi: 6-9-9

 Even those who practise _yoga_ are made to practise it in connection with petty deities or in the meditations of such inanimate things as [^f130] nāma[^28] being _Brahman_ and are made to fall therefrom in the acquisition of minor results.
 Even those who are devoted to the soul or ātmā are made to meditate on their ātmā either in contact with matter or as separated from matter either as if it were _Brahman_ or as the atma in its own essential nature.
 As the result of these four kinds of meditation, the _jīva_ obtains petty enjoyments after which he falls back into _samsāra_.
 Even in the case of those who practise true meditation on _Brahman_, and who meditate primarily on their own selves as having _Brahman_ for their inner self or who think primarily of _Brahman_ who has for His body their own selves - even they may be detained by the state of kaivalya or the enjoyment of their own selves, by the attainment of the [^f131] eight kinds[^29] of siddhi, by the attainment of the status of the vasus, or by the entrance into the body of _Brahma_ and the like.
 Their (temporary) lapse from the highest aim or goal of life (namely, the enjoyment of the bliss of _Brahman_) is like that of a prince, whose coronation day has been already fixed, casting eyes on the servant maids who attended on hini while in prison.
 They are made to linger fondly over the body and the senses which are the result of past _karma_ and those that are related to the body (like relatives) and the enjoyments connected with them.
 In this way they become subject to other pleasures than the final goal.
 Thus there are many forms of hindrance in the way of the attainment of _Bhagavān_.
 When a well thirty-two steps wide has to be leaped over, it makes no difference whether the man falls at the very first step or at the thirty-second step.
 In the same way wherever or at whatever stage the hindrance occurs, the _jīva_ has not transcended _samsāra_.

+[^f130]:  In the Chandogya upanishad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, _Itihāsa_ and purāṇa as if they were Brahman will realise only very limited fruits such as can be reached with these names".*

+[^f131]: The eight kinds of siddhi: Aṇimā (contraction of one's body to the size of an atom, mahima (assuming a huge form) Laghimā (making one's body light) Garimā (making the body heavy), vaśitvam (mastery over self), aiśvaryam (lordship) prāpti the power of obtaining whatever one wants and prākāmyam (perfect freedom of the will.)*

+[^28]:
+<sup>] </sup> In the Chandogya upanishad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, _Itihāsa_ and purāṇa as if they were Brahman will realise only very limited fruits such
+as can be reached with these names".

+[^29]:
+The eight kinds of siddhi: Aṇimā (contraction of one's body to the size of an atom, mahima (assuming a huge form) Laghimā (making one's body light) Garimā (making the body heavy), vaśitvam (mastery over self), aiśvaryam (lordship) prāpti the power of obtaining whatever one wants and prākāmyam (perfect freedom of the will.)

 It is true the Gītā says that for those who practise karmayoga, the effort will never perish or be in vain.
 What has been built up will, of course, remain built up, as it were, of stone, But we cannot say when the fruit will be attained, whether at the end of a kalpa or of a manvantara or of a yuga.
 Even sages like Vasiṣṭa, who ever acted in such a manner as to please God, had to wait long.
 Those who acted against the will of God like Vritra and Kshatrabandhu attained _mokṣa_  without any such delay.
 So it is difficult to say which individuals have done meritorious deeds that would lead to _mokṣa_  without delay.
 Similarly it is difficult to state who have done bad deeds leading to divine chastisement causing delay.